armandobermudezmartinez/RIVET_Collision_Analysis_Plugins/READMEFORLESHOUCHES.md

+# The Les Houches plugin

 ## Description

-This branch contains a plugin developped for the Les Houches ttbar working group.
+This plugin has been developped for the Les Houches ttbar working group.

 It fullfills the requirements from: